Postage delay - Monday 20 to Friday 31

 Important for new colony owners

 • Roof: All hive boxes need a good roof to protect against the sun and rain.
+The roof should be large enough so there’s a bit of overhang all around the box.

 • Position: Stingless bees will die if they get too hot in summer so make sure they get plenty of shade, and they can decline and die out if they get long periods of cold so make sure they get plenty of sun in winter.